cloudfoundry-incubator/kubo-deployment/docs/user-guide/routing/openstack/haproxy-routing.md

 worker_haproxy_tcp_frontend_port: 1234
 worker_haproxy_tcp_backend_port: 4321
 ```
 *Note*: the current implementation of HAProxy routing is a single-port TCP pass-through.
-In order to route traffic to multiple Kubernetes services, consider using an Ingress Controller.
+In order to route traffic to multiple Kubernetes services, consider using an Ingress Controller (https://github.com/kubernetes/ingress/tree/master/examples).